What Are The IRS Crypto Wash Sale Rules?

 How to use a crypto portfolio tracker to identify losses

-Koinly isn’t just a crypto tax calculator, it’s also a crypto portfolio tracker that can help you keep track of your crypto portfolio performance on a macro and micro level.
-You can use Koinly to view both your realized and unrealized gains and losses throughout the financial year and to identify assets that are underperforming for tax loss harvesting purposes before the end of the financial year.
+You can use Koinly to view your realized and unrealized gains and losses throughout the financial year.
+As well as identifying assets that are underperforming, so that you can utilize them for tax loss harvesting purposes before the end of the financial year.

 FAQs